quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 * QPagination (major improvements)
 * QCollapsible (new powerful features!)
 * QTable (replacing QDataTable -- full customization now!)
-* Lists & List Items
+* Lists & List Items -- more options, better control, "dark" theme
 * QTree (the most advanced you'll ever see and need!)
-* ActionSheet (now as a Quasar Plugin & QActionSheet component too!)
+* ActionSheet (now as a Quasar Plugin & QActionSheet component too! -- has new features too)
-* Dialog (now as a Quasar Plugin & QDialog component too for unlimited flexibility!)
+* Dialog (now as a Quasar Plugin & QDialog component too for unlimited flexibility! -- has new features too)
 * QModal - Easier to use than ever!
 Now with full v-model support.
 * QPopover & QTooltip - new animation, ability to close it without the need of a Vue reference (through `v-close-overlay` directive), full support for v-model now
 * Loading (now as a Quasar Plugin)